bank-vaults/bank-vaults.dev/docs/tips-and-tricks/_index.md

 - Build a docker image where the CA store of the OS layer of the image contains the CA certificate of the registry.
 - Alternatively, you can disable certificate verification for the registry by using the **REGISTRY_SKIP_VERIFY="true"** environment variable in the deployment of the webhook.

-## Is it possible to mutate ENV passed to a liveness or readiness probe?
+## Mutate ENV passed to a liveness or readiness probe

-Yes, just put /vault/vault-env before /bin/sh, for example:
+To mutate the ENV passed to a liveness or readiness probe, just put /vault/vault-env before /bin/sh, for example:

 ```yaml
 livenessProbe: